squandor/dynamicTelegramBot/README.md

 # dynamicTelegramBot
-dynamic telegram bot for domoticz written in Python 3 You can use it by installing telepot using: pip install telepot
+dynamic telegram bot for domoticz written in Python 3 You can use it by installing telepot and ConfigParser using: pip install telepot ConfigParser

 To secure the bot you must place usernames in the array unames: unames = ['username1', 'username2']